microsoft/IoT-For-Beginners/3-transport/lessons/1-location-tracking/wio-terminal-gps-sensor.md

 1. Insert one end of a Grove cable into the socket on the GPS sensor.
 It will only go in one way round.

 1. With the Wio Terminal disconnected from your computer or other power supply, connect the other end of the Grove cable to the left-hand side Grove socket on the Wio Terminal as you look at the screen.
-This is the socket farthest from the power button.
+This is the socket closest to the power button.

 ![The grove GPS sensor connected to the left hand socket](../../../images/wio-gps-sensor.png)